 Luckily, we have a never-ending wealth of knowledge and information when it comes to hiring furniture for your wedding - in fact, it’s exactly what we’re here for!

 So, we thought we would go through some checklists to outline the furniture you might need to hire, some tips and tricks to keep in mind, and answers to our frequently asked questions.
 Hopefully these guidelines will help you tick “furniture hire” off your list of things to do, and you can focus on other more important things.
 You know, like getting married ;)

 Keep reading as we explain how to determine your hire requirements for each area of your day, from your ceremony right through to your reception.

 First things first, lets talk about the functional side of things: figuring out exactly what you need (and making sure you don't forget anything!!)

 Ps.
-These lists are based on furniture and decor hire requirements only!
-Don't forget there may be other bits and pieces you may need to hire in like heaters or a generator.
+These lists are based on furniture and decor hire requirements only.
+Don't forget about any other practical items you may need to hire in like heaters, PA equipment or a generator.

-- Signing table and chairs ← (this is a very popular last minute addition and always seems to be forgotten!
-Sometimes your celebrant provides this, but it might not fit the look you have in mind, so make sure you check this prior to the day)
+Signing table and signing chairs ← (this is a very popular last minute addition and always seems to be forgotten!
+Sometimes your celebrant may provide this, but it might not fit the look you have in mind, so make sure you check this prior to the day)

-- An easel or stand to display your signage so that it isn’t floating mid-air ;)
+An easel or stand to display your signage

-- An occasional table if you are providing programs, rose cones, etc
+An occasional table to hold your programs, rose cones, etc